tobua/numic/README.md

 This will prompt for an app name that can only contain **alphanumeric** characters and will be used as the initial bundle identifier.
 Using `NumicApp` as the name will result in `com.numicapp` as the bundle identifier.
 The name as well as the display name can later be configured in `app.json`.

 > [!IMPORTANT]
-> This project follows an alwasy up-to-date policy.
+> This project follows an always up-to-date policy.
 Make sure to migrate to the newest React Native version when upgrading.

 ## Commands